Use ShareFile with XenMobile

-Before you add storage zone connectors, you configure connection information for each storage zones controller enabled for storage zone connectors.
-You can define storage zones controllers as described in this section, or when you add a connector.
+Before you add storage zone connectors, you configure the connection information for each storage zones controller enabled for storage zone connectors.
+You can define storage zones controllers as described in this section or when you add a connector.

 On your first visit to the Configure > ShareFile page, the page summarizes the differences between using XenMobile for Enterprise accounts and storage zone connectors.

 Click Configure Connectors to continue with the configuration steps in this article.

 In Manage StorageZones, add the connection information.